Raspberry PI IoT Network Monitor

 nslookup morphed.ruRefresh maltrail web interface to see logged threats

-Complete Install and Auto-Start once we know this thing works!
+Complete Install and Auto-Start now that we know this thing works!

 Minimal config file touch-ups - /home/pi/maltrail/mailtrail.conf